-The purpose of patient conditioning prior to infusion of genetically modified autologous bone marrowderived HSCs is to reduce the risk of primary graft failure and favor the engraftment of genetically treated hematopoietic stem cells as much as possible.
+The purpose of patient conditioning prior to infusion of genetically modified autologous bone marrow-derived HSCs is to reduce the risk of primary graft failure and favor the engraftment of genetically treated hematopoietic stem cells as much as possible.
 In SCD, engraftment of transduced erythroid cells at high level is desirable.

 Allogeneic HSCT requires conditioning therapy prior to HSC infusion to establish reliable donor engraftment.
 With allogeneic HSCT, myeloablative doses of busulfan are most commonly combined with a concomitant immunosuppressive therapy, anti-thymocyte globulin, fludarabine, or cyclophosphamide76, to prevent immunologically driven graft rejection.
 In GT, where there is no risk for rejection, myeloablative busulfan alone is used.
 In the current trial patients will receive busulfan alone targeted to a total exposure (AUC) of ~20,740 - 23,180 micromole-min/L, or 85-95 mgh/L, given over 4 days.
 Although this range is somewhat higher than that being used in the busulfan and fludarabine regimen in the BMT CTN 1503 trial (STRIDE2, NCT02766465) of allogeneic HSCT for SCD, it is an exposure that is well within the typical range employed for busulfan/fludarine regimens in HSCT for myeloid malignancies^{77,78} and it is an exposure that is associated with a low risk for serious regimen related toxicities79.
-The higher dose of busulfan used in this protocol is an attempt to prevent recovery of any host, non-modified HSC present in the patient after conditioning regimen, this busulfan regimen should promote long-term efficacy and safety by facilitating the engraftment of gene-modified HSCs with minimal therapy-associated acute and long-term sequelae.
+The higher dose of busulfan used in this protocol is an attempt to prevent recovery of any host, non-modified HSC present in the patient after conditioning and outside the graft itself.
+As demonstrated in other gene therapy trials employing a similar conditioning regimen, this busulfan regimen should promote long-term efficacy and safety by facilitating the engraftment of gene-modified HSCs with minimal therapy-associated acute and long-term sequelae.